happy girl happy boy

 The children are involved in waste-picking work in hot and humid conditions with unsafe surroundings, which has an adverse impact on their health.
 Their living conditions are poor and unhygienic which leads to the children contracting numerous infectious diseases.
 Being a migrated population, there is a language barrier which leads to school dropouts and in a few cases, the children never attend school and start working as waste collectors at a tender age.
 Being out of school, their risk to abuse increases.

-Goals
+Our Goals

-Approach
+Our Approach

 Drop Off Programme